sarahc-dev/takeaway-project/README.md

 This project creates a takeaway where a user can see a menu, order items and get a receipt for their order.
 It also utilises Twilio to send a text message confirmation of order.

+To use this program, create a local .env file with the following variables:

+    ACCOUNT_SID=abc
+    AUTH_TOKEN=123
+    MY_NUMBER=+44

 ## Design

 ### 1. Describe the Problem